The stars align

 Founder and President, Starfish Medical

-Scott is the founder and president of StarFish Medical, the largest medical device development services company in Canada with 130 staff and offices in Victoria and Toronto.
+Scott is the founder and president of StarFish Medical, Canada’s leading medical device development services company with 140 employees in Victoria, Toronto and Minneapolis.
 The company focuses on developing devices with technology innovation and human-centric design aspects for entrepreneurial companies around North America.

-Scott graduated in engineering physics from UBC in 1989.
+Scott is the current EY Entrepreneur of the Year for the technology sector in BC.
+He graduated in engineering physics from UBC in 1989.
 He is a fellow of the Canadian Academy of Engineering and serves on various company and industry association boards.
 He speaks widely to medical and entrepreneurship audiences around North America.
 He is married with 3 children and lives in Victoria.

 DR. ED HOFFMAN

 Former NASA Chief Knowledge Officer, PMI Strategic Advisor, Academic Director, Columbia University, Information and Knowledge Strategy

 Dr. Hoffman is CEO, Knowledge Strategies, LLC.
 Knowledge Strategies is engaged in research, education, and consulting services in support of organization performance.
 He directly supports the Project Management Institute as a Strategic Advisor with a focus on integrated systems for talent management, knowledge engagement and learning strategies.
 Dr. Hoffman is the Academic Director, for Information and Knowledge Strategy Program at the Columbia University School of Professional Studies.